Horses eat grass, so what’s the problem with feeding grass cuttings?

-There are many concerns and dangers to the horse if they eat grass cuttings and garden waste which include:
+There are many concerns and dangers to horses if they eat grass cuttings and garden waste which can include:

-- Any chemicals applied to the lawn, such as anti-weed (herbicide) or anti-insect (pesticide) should not be eaten by horses
+- Risk of the horse ingesting any chemicals applied to the plants, such as anti-weed (herbicide) or anti-insect (pesticide)

 Cut grass doesn’t dry evenly and will have areas of wet clumps that ferment (which is why in hay-making the grass has to be turned).
 Due to the fermentation, it is likely that the cuttings feel warm to the touch, especially in the middle of a pile.

-When horses chew their food, saliva is produced which is an important process of digestion.
-As the horses won’t need to chew the cuttings much before swallowing, there isn’t enough saliva being produced and mixed with the food.
 When the cuttings arrive in the stomach, they are already fermenting.
-This is bad news for the horse, as in normal circumstances, grass and hay won’t start to ferment until it reaches much further along their gut as their stomach is not able to cope.
+This is bad news for horses, as in normal circumstances, grass and hay won’t start to ferment until it reaches much further along their gut as their stomach is not able to cope.

 In the stomach, the grass cuttings release gas, causing it to expand and even rupture in some cases.
 Horses are unable to be sick or burp because the stomach has a one-way valve, so there is nowhere for the gas to be released.

-Grass cuttings can also cause the horse to develop a potentially life-threatening stomach ache known as colic further along the digestive system or a painful condition called laminitis that affects their hooves.
+Grass cuttings can also cause a painful condition called laminitis which affects the very sensitive structures in the horse’s hooves.
 Horses need to have any changes to their diet made gradually over a couple of weeks.
-Suddenly being fed grass cuttings is a huge change and is significantly bad for the horse.
+Suddenly being fed grass cuttings or other garden waste is a huge food change and poses a serious risk for horses.